fbpx Skip to main content

 Babenga refers both to the village where Dissake’s grandfather was the local king for over fifty years as well as the idea of the continuity of humans – a ceremonial invocation of a future land and new spirituality where humans and nature thrive.
 Dissake’s understanding and deep respect for the natural world imbue the works with symbolism that serves as a wakeup call to realize our connection with nature.

-The upcoming exhibition at the Gregg Museum is being co-curated by Marriott Sheldon, a Raleigh artist and long-time curator of Dissake’s work, and Roger Manley, the recently-retired director of the Gregg.
-Manley points out that, although coincidental, the timing could hardly be more fortunate, for Dissake was very recently invited to participate in this year’s Venice Biennale, the world’s most prestigious art expo.
+BABENGA – The Sacred Forest is co-curated by Marriott Sheldon, a Raleigh artist and long-time curator of Dissake’s work, and Roger Manley, the recently-retired director of the Gregg.
+Manley points out that, although coincidental, the timing could hardly be more fortunate, for Dissake recently participated in this year’s Venice Biennale, the world’s most prestigious art expo.
 “If it had been a year from now, the Gregg might not have been able to book a showing of this artist’s work,” Manley said.
 “I think he’s on the verge of becoming very well known internationally.”

 Born in 1983 in Yaoundé, Cameroon, where he lives and works, Dissake earned a degree in Economics from the University of Douala.
 But shortly after graduating, his life took a radical change of direction when he decided to dedicate all his time and energy to following his true calling as an artist.
 One with a deep feeling for the simultaneous vitality and fragility of nature.